Cyprus Hydrocarbons

-Cyprus awards offshore exploration licenses through competitive bidding rounds under Production Sharing Contracts (PSC).
+Cyprus awards offshore exploration licenses under Production Sharing Contracts (PSC) — through three competitive bidding rounds to date, plus direct awards of Blocks 7 and 5.
 This section covers the licensing process, fiscal terms, and regulatory bodies overseeing hydrocarbon activities.

 Regulatory Bodies